sqlc-dev/sqlc/docs/howto/ci-cd.md

 see the [vet](vet.md) documentation for a complete guide to adding lint rules for your project.

+`sqlc verify` ensures that schema changes do not break production.
+Existing queries are checked against new schema changes for correctness.
+Please see the [verify](verify.md) documentation for a complete guide.

-`sqlc upload` pushes your database schema and queries to sqlc Cloud.
-Once uploaded, we ensure that future releases of sqlc do not break your code.
-Learn more about uploading projects [here](upload.md)
+`sqlc push` pushes your database schema, queries and configuration to sqlc Cloud.
+These archives are used by `verify` to catch breaking changes to your database schema.
+Learn more about uploading projects [here](push.md)

 ## General setup

 Install `sqlc` using the [suggested instructions](../overview/install).

-Create two steps in your pipeline, one for `sqlc diff` and one for `sqlc vet`.
-Run `sqlc upload` after merge on your `main` branch.
+Create three steps in your pipeline for `sqlc diff`, `sqlc vet`, and `sqlc verify`.
+Run `sqlc push` after merge on your `main` branch.

 ## GitHub Actions